agiliariniosm/Alice_Giliarini_Old_Portfolio/README.md

 ## Project 2: KPMG Virtual Experience Program

--Used Excel to clean, mitigate, and prepare data for analysis -Used Excel for feature engineering
+- Used Excel to clean, mitigate, and prepare data for analysis
+- Used Excel for feature engineering
--Used Excel to create pivot tables and charts
+- Used Excel to create pivot tables and charts
--Used Tableau to create a dashboard
+- Used Tableau to create a dashboard

 ![KPMG](images/Screen%20Shot%202022-03-07%20at%2011.36.50%20PM.png)